-The whole of the MKMA is subject to either the provisions of Treaty #8 or the aboriginal rights and interests of the Kaska Dena or other First Nations which have not, as yet, been codified into a treaty.
-The interests of the Treaty 8 First Nations, the Kaska Dena or other First Nations must be carefully considered when evaluating applications for commercial recreation activities and tenures.
+The whole of the M-KMA is subject to either the provisions of Treaty #8 or the aboriginal rights and interests of the Kaska Dena and Tsay Keh Dene.
+These interests must be carefully considered when evaluating applications for commercial recreation activities and tenures.

 Applicants for commercial recreation businesses or tenures must demonstrate that their proposal has considered First Nations' rights and interests.
-Present government policy dictates that First Nations be consulted about commercial recreation proposals, and the responsibility for meaningful and fair consultation lies with the government, and not with the applicant.
+Present Provincial Government policy requires that First Nations be consulted about commercial recreation proposals.
+The responsibility for meaningful and fair consultation lies with the Provincial Government.
+First Nations consultation for Commercial Recreation tenure will be guided by the policies of Land and Water BC, acting as the agent for the Crown.
 However, it would be prudent for applicants for new commercial recreation businesses to communicate with affected First Nations during the development of their proposal.